Vyral/base-template/_posts/2022-01-14-avoid-burnout-with-the-one-three-seven-strategy.md

 {% include excerpt.html %}

 Are you ready for some reality?
 This business can eat you up.
-I’m Jennie Wolek from The Wolek Group in Tulsa, Oklahoma, with Keller Williams Realty, and it’s true; I’m speaking from experience.
+It’s true; I’m speaking from experience.
 If you allow it, real estate can be a 24-hours-a-day, seven-days-a-week, 365-days-a-year job.
 I know because I did it.&nbsp;

 Instead, take control of your time and calendar and make sure you block out important you-time and family-time.
 A great trick I use is the one-three-seven.
 This means **you should take purposeful time off at least one day a week, have a three-day weekend once a month, and take a seven-day vacation once a quarter.** This also includes a wellness Wednesday.
 This means each week, you’ll have a midweek reset.
 It can be anything: a massage, exercise, getting your hair done.
 Whatever you need to finish your week strong.